Flick077/LegoMachine/README.md

 ## Running the script

-To execute the python script on Blender using a config file
+To execute the python script on Blender using a config file:

     blender -b --python generate.py -- \<filename\>

 ## Dependencies